 Internationally, there are many unanswered questions and conflicting definitions for NZEBs [30-31].
 There is no standardized way of making zero energy calculations either on the Belgian or the European level [32].
 It is not obvious which analysis and representation methodologies should be used.
-More importantly, which comfort criteria should the NZEB definition complies with [33]?
-As evaluations of zero-energy projects are usually based on calculations, decisions need to be taken on which energy (or environmental) metrics to use (final energy, primary energy, non-renewable share of primary energy, $CO_2$ , $CO_2$ equivalent, and so on) [32, 34-35].
+More importantly, which comfort criteria should the NZEB definition comply with [33]?
+As evaluations of zero-energy projects are usually based on calculations, decisions need to be taken on which energy (or environmental) metrics to use (final energy, primary energy, non-renewable share of primary energy, CO2, CO2 equivalent, and so on) [32, 34-35].

 The different countries participating in IEA Task 40 show a different definition formulation and interpretation of NZEBs.
-To date, no national, standardized methodology for balancing energy of Net ZEB exists except in Belgium.
-There are several proposals in Denmark, Norway and Switzerland (MINERGIE-A) to define NZEBS as well as the calculation methodology.
+To date, no national, standardized methodology for balancing energy of NZEBs exists except in Belgium.
+There are several proposals in Denmark, Norway and Switzerland (MINERGIE-A) to define NZEBs as well as the calculation methodology.
 However, there is a gap between the proposed definitions and most existing national building codes [36].
-The first problem is that the metric used in the building codes is final energy whereas the proposed methodologies include would like to address the final energy, primary energy and emissions.
-Second, no national regulations currently exist to regulate the onsite generation including the electricity feed-in tariffs.
+The first problem is that the metric used in the building codes is final energy whereas the proposed methodologies would like to include the final energy, primary energy and emissions.
+Secondly, no national regulations currently exist to regulate the onsite generation including the electricity feed-in tariffs.
+Similar to Belgium, Central European Countries are already developing initiatives to include the passive house standard as a legal instrument and/or obligation for new constructions.
+However, the problem of harmonization with national building codes and EPBD is significant.
+Also the passive house criteria have limited application to other building types (offices, schools etc.) and cooling dominated climates.
+Possible problems of indoor quality and summer overheating can be an obstacle in adopting a passive house standard as a low energy baseline.

-&lt;sup>11 It could be investigated if the EPBD recast provides a framework for certain choices.
+11. It could be investigated if the EPBD recast provides a framework for certain choices.